margdarna/IDED/README.md

 # IDED
 **Intra-Dimensional/Extra-Dimensional set-shifting task**

-This code belongs to the paper "Age effects on electrocortical processing during intradimensional/extradimensional set shifting" by Darna et al. (2023), Preprint will be available soon
+This code belongs to the paper "Frontal Theta Oscillations and Cognitive Flexibility: Age-Related Modulations in EEG Activity" by Darna et al. (2024), Preprint will be available soon.

 ## Requirements:
 This code was developed and run using the following software: